RMIT Melbourne Inter-location: Singapore Institute of Management

 What can I study?

-From 2018, there have been changes to some program structures.
-It is important that you read the information below before you complete your Expression of Interest form.
+Please note that some Bachelor of Business programs have program structure changes as from 2018.
+It is important that you read the information below before you complete the expression of interest.

 How much will it cost?